medialab/minet/docs/cli.md

 Examples:

 .
-Get followers of a user by their handle:
+Get followers of a profile by their handle:
-    $ minet bluesky user-followers @bsky.app
+    $ minet bluesky profile-followers @bsky.app

 .
-Get 100 followers of a user by their DID:
+Get 100 followers of a profile by their DID:
-    $ minet bluesky user-followers did:plc:z72i7hdynmk6r22z27h6tvur --limit 100
+    $ minet bluesky profile-followers did:plc:z72i7hdynmk6r22z27h6tvur --limit 100

 .
-Get followers from users by their handles from a CSV file:
+Get followers from profiles by their handles from a CSV file:
-    $ minet bluesky user-followers <handle-column> -i users.csv
+    $ minet bluesky profile-followers <handle-column> -i profiles.csv

 Tips: